 If you are applying within 3 months from taking your exam, the fee will be $170.00.

-If you are applying more than three months but less than 12 months from taking your exam, the fee will be $340.00.
+If you are applying more than three months but less than 12 months from taking your exam, the fee will be doubled to $340.00.

-A copy of the applicant's criminal history or Georgia Crime Information Center (GCIC) Report must be brought to the AMP testing center (not the Commission) prior to receiving a license.
-If the report indicates any crime convictions or sanctions by any licensing or regulatory agency, then the Commission will conduct an investigation and decide whether or not to issue the license.
+A copy of the applicant's criminal history or Georgia Crime Information Center (GCIC) Report must be brought to the AMP testing center (not the Commission) when receiving a license.
+It is not needed when taking the state exam, only to receive the license.
+If the report indicates any criminal convictions or sanctions by any licensing or regulatory agency, then the Commission will conduct an investigation and decide whether or not to issue the license.

 Any individual who successfully passes the salesperson licensing examination may apply to place his or her license on inactive status rather than activating it with a broker.
 In any case, the applicant must pay the appropriate licensing fee.
-The salesperson postlicense educational requirements apply to a salesperson who goes on inactive status.
+The salesperson postlicense educational requirements also applies to a salesperson who is on inactive status.
 Any licensee who places a license on inactive status must also pay renewal fees as they come due.

-Any individual who successfully passes the salesperson licensing examination may apply to activate his or her license with a broker using the Sponsoring Broker Statement Application located in the candidate handbook.
+Any individual who successfully passes the salesperson licensing examination may apply to activate his or her license with a broker using the Sponsoring Broker Statement Application located in the candidate handbook available through PSI.
 The application must be signed by the sponsoring broker.